WeblateOrg/weblate/docs/admin/install/docker.rst

         Append ',localhost' to :envvar:`WEBLATE_ALLOWED_HOSTS` to be able to access locally for testing.

-        You may also need to edit the *docker-compose.yml* file and change the default port from 80 if you already have a web server running on your local machine
+        You may also need to edit the *docker-compose.yml* file and change the default port from 80 if you already have a web server running on your local machine.

 3. Start Weblate containers: